 Adding or Withdrawing Money and Funding your Payment Sample Clauses

 Adding or Withdrawing Money and Funding your Payment.
 You can link or unlink a credit card, debit card, a prepaid card (where available) a bank account or PayPal Credit (where available) to your PayPal account as a funding source.
 We may limit the availability of your funding sources to manage our risk.
 Please keep your funding source information current (e.g. credit card number and expiration date).
 If this information changes, we may update it using information and third-party sources available to us without any action on your part.
 If you do not want us to update your card information, you may contact your issuer to request this or remove your funding source from your PayPal account.
 If we update your funding source, we will keep any preference setting attached to that funding source.
 You may choose to confirm your card or bank account, so that we can verify that the card or bank account is valid and that you are its owner.
 We may allow you to do this by following the Link and Confirm Card process (for cards) or the Bank Confirmation process (for bank accounts) or other processes which we may notify to you or which we may publish from time to time.
-Your continuous permission for us to charge your funding sources By linking a funding source to your PayPal account, you give us continuous permission to automatically charge that funding source (subject to this user agreement and the terms of any mandate (e.g. bank direct debit) used by the provider of that funding source to set up and maintain that authority) for the required value of the electronic money: • to cover the payment amount (plus all transaction fees payable to us) when you use your account to send a payment to another user; and • to top up your account when you use the Add Funds functionality account interface.
+By linking a funding source to your PayPal account, you give us continuous permission to automatically charge that funding source (subject to this user agreement and the terms of any mandate (e.g. bank direct debit) used by the provider of that funding source to set up and maintain that authority) for the required value of the electronic money: • to cover the payment amount (plus all transaction fees payable to us) when you use your account to send a payment to another user; and • to top up your account when you use the Add Funds functionality account interface.
 We may charge the funding source again if the previous attempt failed.
 If you cancel any continuous permission from your funding source, you will reimburse us for the value of any electronic money we’ve already issued for which a charge from that funding source remains outstanding.
 You can stop the permission by unlinking the funding source from your PayPal account.
 SEPA is an initiative of the European Commission and European banking sector, aimed at making transactions more efficient within the European Union.
 Whenever you register a bank account with PayPal or user a new bank account for the first time as a Funding Source, you grant PayPal a SEPA Direct Debit mandate.
-If you use a SEPA Direct Debit mandate for the continuous authority: •...
+If you use a SEPA Direct Debit mandate for the continuous authority: • you can access the mandate and the mandate reference number (MRN...

 AutoNDA by SimpleDocs